Rhoban/RhIO/Docs/shell.md

 ### ``ls``

-Just like the well-known `̀`ls`` command, it will list the nodes that are currently available and their descriptions.
+Just like the well-known ``ls`` command, it will list the nodes that are currently available and their descriptions.

 Note that you can give ``ls`` an argument (and, for instance type ``ls /``) to list